 - The interval between two PBSC donations should be at least 4 weeks as a graft failure cannot be diagnosed earlier. - In urgent cases, e.g. poor mobilization, it might be possible to shorten the interval between donations, and switching the cell source (PBSC to BM / BM to PBSC) if not contraindicated. - The interval between two BM donations should be at least 4 weeks.
+It will be reassessed and approved by the medical officer for each individual case.
 A PBSC donation should be considered for the second request, if possible. - There is no defined minimal interval for MNC Apheresis.
-However, the donor blood count must be in normal range. - A subsequent donation can only occur if the donor has fully recovered. - All decisions have to be made after individual consideration. - DKMS BMST Foundation India only provides PBSC products.
+However, the donor blood count must be in normal range.

+- A subsequent donation can only occur if the donor has fully recovered All decisions have to be made after individual consideration. - DKMS BMST Foundation India only provides PBSC products.
 DKMS BMST donors in India are not allowed to undergo any type of second donation (including MNC Apheresis) within 6 months after a peripheral stem cell harvest due to Indian law.
 Consequently, we recommend to request a higher cell count for the first donation, if possible, and to cryopreserve a part of the product for a potential subsequent transplant.